Noh Hee-kyung: Cable debut and ratings success

-Noh then wrote Padam Padam, her first melodrama with fantasy elements.
-It was also her first to be aired on cable television, since Padam Padam was one of the inaugural dramas of jTBC in late 2011.
-Jung Woo-sung played the leading role of a man recently released from prison after serving a 16-year sentence for a crime he didn't commit.
-Noh said she had underestimated Jung as merely "a handsome actor who brightens your mood," but changed her mind after meeting him in person, calling him a "genuine actor."
+Noh then wrote Padam Padam, her first melodrama with elements of fantasy.
+It was also her first script to be aired on cable television since Padam Padam aired as one of jTBC’s inaugural dramas in late 2011.
+Jung Woo-sung played the leading role of a man recently released from prison after a 16-year sentence for a crime he didn't commit.
+Noh said she had misjudged Jung as merely "a handsome actor who brightens your mood," but changed her mind after meeting him in person, calling him a "genuine actor."
 Deeply moved by Noh's previous drama More Beautiful than a Flower, Jung said he had "always wanted to be part of her work but have never had the chance to do so.
 This character fell into my lap one day, whether by coincidence or destiny."
-Supporting actor Kim Bum said that after acting the range of emotions his character goes through, he cultivated a stronger respect and gratitude towards Noh.
+Supporting actor Kim Bum said that after acting the range of emotions his character goes through, he developed greater respect and gratitude towards Noh.

-In 2013, Song Hye-kyo and Kim Bum again joined Noh's next drama, That Winter, the Wind Blows.
+In 2013, Song Hye-kyo and Kim Bum once again committed to join Noh's next project, That Winter, the Wind Blows.
 Instead of an original script, Noh adapted the 2002 Japanese drama I Don't Need Love, Summer (愛なんていらねえよ、夏, Ai Nante Irane Yo, Natsu).
-Song starred opposite Jo In-sung, who played a gambler whose survival depends on pulling off the ultimate con ― pretending to be his deceased friend so that the friend's blind sister will hand over her inheritance to him.
-Unlike most of Noh's dramas, Winter received solid ratings and was number one in its timeslot for 8 straight weeks.
-But it also disappointed her longtime fans, who criticized the drama for not being realistic and overly focusing on "pretty" imagery.
+Song starred opposite Zo In-sung, who portrayed a gambler whose survival depended on pulling off the ultimate con ― pretending to be his deceased friend so that the friend's blind sister would hand over her inheritance to him.
+Unlike most of Noh's dramas, Winter received solid ratings and held the number one spot in its timeslot for 8 consecutive weeks.
+However, it also disappointed her longtime fans, who criticized the drama for not being realistic enough and focusing excessively on "pretty" imagery.